-- Short date to be written at the top of the page. - Each new piece of work should be started on a new page or previous work underlined before new work is started. - Fractions should be written in columns.
+- Short date to be written at the top of the page. - Each new piece of work should be started on a new page or previous work underlined before new work is started. - On squared paper, one square to be used for each digit. - WALT to be written for every piece of new work - Fractions should be written in columns.